 Contact Megan: email@example.com

 Taylor completed her B.A. at Boston University in 2012.
 Continuing her time as a Terrier after graduation, Taylor worked as a research assistant at the Slone Epidemiology Center at Boston University.
-She joined the ADC in May of 2016 as the Recruitment Coordinator for the Diagnose CTE Study.
+She joined the ADC in May of 2016 as the Recruitment Coordinator for the DIAGNOSE CTE Research Project.
 Taylor is currently getting her Masters in Public Health with a focus in Health Policy at Boston University.